Antithetic multilevel particle system sampling method for McKean-Vlasov SDEs: Main results

-\end{example} The above example is indeed a very special case.
+The above example is indeed a very special case.
 This work explores regularity conditions of functionals $\Phi$ that lead to a reduction in variance of the antithetic difference for general functions of measures.
-This result is formulated in terms of the class $\cM^L_k$ of $k$ times differentiable functions in linear functional derivatives.
+This result is formulated in terms of the class $\cM^L_k$ of $k$ times differentiable functions in the sense of linear functional derivatives.
 (See Definition \ref{eq: def MLk} for its precise meaning.
-See also Definition \ref{eq:classmk} for the class $\cM_k$ of $k$ times differentiable functions in L-derivatives that will be used in other theorems.)
-Theorem \ref{antithetic initial separation} shows that if $\mu$ has finite eighth moment and $\Phi \in \cM^L_4$, then
+See also Definition \ref{eq:classmk} for the class $\cM_k$ of $k$ times differentiable functions in the sense of L-derivatives that will be used in other theorems).